 Derek watched them splutter and bob about, laughing uproariously at the sight.

 The weyrling wing (lead by Finstock himself) was tiny, consisting only of young riders who had transferred to Beacon in the intervening years.
-Many of them were of an age with the candidates and already forming fast friendships.
+Many of them were of an age with the candidates and already forming fast friendships with the newcomers.

 Derek knew a few of their stories, but not many -- they were the bottom rung of rider society at present, relegated to simple tasks around the weyr and Finstock’s increasingly rigorous training programs.
 In another turn or two they would age into the ranks and be distributed amongst the wings according to need and ability.
 Derek needed to get to know them -- to better pick and choose when the time came to add to his own small contingent.